 Pricing: Entry-level packages start around $1,000-$1,500/month.
 Full enterprise deployments range from $25,000 to $100,000+/year.
 Twelve-month minimum commitment.

 The caveat: Excellent at automating the screening-to-scheduling workflow for high-volume frontline roles.
 Chipotle reportedly cut time-to-hire from 12 days to 4 using Olivia.
-But Paradox doesn't find candidates for you.
-There's no sourcing database and no proactive outreach - you still need a separate tool to build your top-of-funnel pipeline.
+Paradox doesn’t source candidates for you, though.
+No sourcing database, no proactive outreach - you still need a separate tool to build your top-of-funnel pipeline.

 3. Workable - Good for Mid-Market ATS Automation

 Workable combines job posting to 200+ boards, applicant tracking, AI-assisted screening, and built-in video interviews in a single platform.
-Its no-code automation builder lets you create custom workflows without engineering support.
+A no-code automation builder lets you create custom workflows without engineering support.

 Automation coverage: AI candidate screening, one-click multi-board job posting, self-scheduled interviews, automated offer management, no-code workflow builder, employee referral portal.